Medically reviewed by Drugs.com. Last updated on Apr 14, 2022.

 VAPRISOL is for use in hospitalized patients only.

-Initiate with a loading dose of 20 mg VAPRISOL administered intravenously over 30 minutes.
+VAPRISOL therapy should begin with a loading dose of 20 mg IV administered over 30 minutes.

-Follow the loading dose with 20 mg VAPRISOL administered in a continuous intravenous infusion over 24 hours.
-After the initial day of treatment, administer VAPRISOL for an additional 1 to 3 days in a continuous infusion of 20 mg/day.
-If serum sodium is not rising at the desired rate, VAPRISOL may be titrated upward to a maximum dose of 40 mg daily, administered in a continuous intravenous infusion over 24 hours.
+The loading dose should be followed by 20 mg of VAPRISOL administered in a continuous intravenous infusion over 24 hours.
+Following the initial day of treatment, VAPRISOL is to be administered for an additional 1 to 3 days in a continuous infusion of 20 mg/day.
+If serum sodium is not rising at the desired rate, VAPRISOL may be titrated upward to a dose of 40 mg daily, again administered in a continuous intravenous infusion.

 Compatibility and Stability